shirohnimo/Projet6/README.md

-		options :	init=True		used to clear the table and set a rule to allow SSH access port=<number>	specified port for the new rule, no rule created if ommited
+		options :	init=True		used to clear the table and set a rule to allow SSH access port=<number>	specified port for the new rule, no rule created if ommited mode=server		the specified port will be unlocked as a service